1 You will never run out of people to talk to about your business. There are more than one billion users on Facebook. Even if you just have 500 friends on Facebook and each of them has 500 friends, that is 250,000 potential prospects for your network marketing business.

 # 12 The most engaging kind of Facebook content is pictures.
 Post pictures on Facebook of your lifestyle, of you using the products, you with your team members, etc. That is the type of content that people will typically engage in.

 # 13 Post at 8pm in your time zone if it’s a weekday.
 Facebook is busiest during the evenings, after people get home from work and eat dinner.
-That is the best time to post your updates and information on Facebook.
+That is the best time to post your updates on Facebook.

 # 14 Talking about the sample is four times more effective than talking about money.
 Lead with the products.
 It just makes sense.
 Offer a free sample of your product.